civa86/micro-arch-poc/docs/components/Auth.md

 Enabled grant types are: `password` and `refresh_token`.

-Read about [OAuth2 grant types](https://oauth.net/2/grant-types/) to change authentication behavior
+Read more about [OAuth2 grant types](https://oauth.net/2/grant-types/) to change authentication behavior

 ## Client Credentials